- manually manipulate the routing tables

 Suppress all output.

 Specify an alternate root directory where route applies changes.
 This option is ignored unless used in conjunction with the -p option.
 When -R is specified, route changes are applied only to the list of saved routes to be used at startup, not to the network routing tables.
-In addition, certain checks, such as the existance of network interfaces used with -ifp, are skipped.
+In addition, certain checks, such as the existence of network interfaces used with -ifp, are skipped.
 This can be useful from within JumpStart scripts, where the root directory of the system being modified is in a location other than /.

 Print additional details in verbose mode.